Climate Stewards FAQ

-The UC Climate Stewards course is open to adults and has no pre-requisites other than an interest in learning about the climate and community stewardship.
-An e-mail address and computer and wifi access are necessary to complete the course.
+The Climate Stewards course is open to adults and has no pre-requisites other than an interest in learning about the climate and community stewardship.
+An email address and computer with wifi access are necessary to complete the course.
 Please contact us if there are barriers to accessing course materials and participating.

-Where and when are UC Climate Stewards courses offered?
+Where and when are Climate Stewards courses offered?

-How many UC Climate Stewards courses are required to receive the certificate?
+How many Climate Stewards courses are required to receive the certificate?

 One complete course is required to receive the certification.

-Is the UC Climate Stewards course virtual or in-person?
+Is the Climate Stewards course virtual or in-person?

-What is the total cost of a UC Climate Stewards course?
+What is the total cost of a Climate Stewards course?

-How can I stay informed about UC Climate Stewards news?
+How can I stay informed about Climate Stewards news?

-To stay abreast of all the latest developments within the California Naturalist program sign up for our e-newsletter here.
+To stay abreast of all the latest developments within UC Environmental Stewards sign up for our e-newsletter here.
 View archives here.

-How do I start a new UC Climate Stewards course in my area?
+How do I start a new Climate Stewards course in my area?

-Have a question for someone from the California Naturalist team?
+Have a question for someone from the UC Environmental Stewards team?
 Click here to meet the team and learn their roles in the program.